Foster Hewitt: Hockey Night in Canada

-For forty years, Hewitt was Canada's premier hockey play-by-play broadcaster for the General Motors (Canada), then later Imperial Oil Limited, Hockey Broadcast on Saturday nights.
-As the show was aired on Canadian national radio, Hewitt became notable for the phrase "He shoots, he scores!" as well as his sign-on at the beginning of each broadcast, "Hello, Canada, and hockey fans in the United States and Newfoundland."
-(Note: The Dominion of Newfoundland did not join Canadian Confederation until March 31, 1949.
+For forty years, Hewitt was Canada's foremost hockey play-by-play broadcaster for the General Motors Canada, then later Imperial Oil, Hockey Broadcast on Saturday nights.
+As the show was aired on Canadian national radio, Hewitt became notable for the phrase "He shoots, he scores!", as well as his sign-on at the beginning of each broadcast, "Hello, Canada, and hockey fans in the United States and Newfoundland."
+(Note: The Dominion of Newfoundland did not join the Canadian Confederation until March 31, 1949.
 Newfoundland was a separate Dominion of the British Empire from 1907 to 1949.)

-Foster's famous NHL voice saying "He Shoots!
+Foster saying "He Shoots!
 He Scores!!"

 Hockey Night in Canada broadcasts from Toronto (aired on local station CFRB as well as successively CNR Radio, the Canadian Radio Broadcasting Commission, and ultimately CBC Radio) were simulcast on CBC Television from 1952 until 1963, with Hewitt handling the play-by-play until October 11, 1958, when he handed the duties over to his son, Bill Hewitt.
-In the process, he provided colour commentary of the Saturday night games after that, while continuing radio play-by-play of weeknight games.
+He provided colour commentary of the Saturday night games after that, while continuing radio play-by-play of weeknight games.
 After 1963, Foster was solely on radio while Bill worked on television.

 In 1951, he started his own radio station in Toronto, CKFH, initially at 1400 kHz, until moving to 1430 in 1959.
-The station carried Maple Leafs games until losing the rights in 1978.
+The station carried Toronto Maple Leafs games until losing the rights in 1978.
 In 1981, the station was sold to Telemedia and was renamed CJCL.
 He made a bid at purchasing CHIN in 1970.